GLOBAL TRACTOR MARKET

 INDIA TRACTOR MARKET

-India is world’s biggest tractor market with over 700k units sold in 2019-2020
+India is the world’s biggest tractor market with over 899k units sold in FY 2020-2021.

-The tractor is also insulated from the ongoing “boycott china” sentiments as it has negligible dependence on China for components.
+The tractor market is also insulated from the ongoing “boycott china” sentiments as it has negligible dependence on China for components.
 Almost 95% of components are produced locally.

 The switch to BS TREM 4 could impact ~7-10% of overall industry volumes in the fiscal year, as the prices are likely to go up by $1,800 -$2,500 per tractor.
-The tractors below 50 HP segment will migrate to the new norms by October 2023.
+The tractors below the 50 HP segment will migrate to the new norms by October 2023.